Microlocal analysis of Doppler Synthetic Aperture Radar: The DSAR transform as a Fourier Integral Operator

 The properties of an FIO involve the geometry of certain key sets.
 The first is called the {\it critical manifold} of $\phi$, which for $\mathcal F$ is defined by

 Because $\phi$ is nondegenerate in the sense that the full gradient of $d_{\tau}\phi$ in all the variables is nonzero, it follows that $Crit_\phi$ is a smooth, codimension one surface.

-In general, a nondegenerate phase function determines, in addition to $Crit_\phi$, a second key set, $\mathcal C $, called the {\it canonical relation} of $\phi$, which is a smooth, immersed submanifold of the total cotangent bundle, or phase space, of all the variables, input and output.
-The involvement of phase space means that we consider not only locations but also directions at each location, so that FIOs are analyzed using the language of {\it microlocal analysis}.
-Examples of canonical relations include, but are not restricted to, the graphs of canonical transformations.
+In general, a nondegenerate phase function determines, in addition to $Crit_\phi$, a second key set, $\mathcal C $, called the (twisted) {\it canonical relation} of $\phi$ (or $\mathcal F$), which is a smooth, immersed submanifold of { the total cotangent space of all the variables, both input and output.
+The canonical relation describes microlocally how $\mathcal F$ transforms the locations and directions of singularities in the input variables (i.e., of the reflectivity $V$) to singularities in the output variables (i.e., of the signal $d$).
+Examples of canonical relations include, but are not limited to, the graphs of canonical transformations between the cotangent spaces of the the input and output variables.}